 How to Monetize a WordPress Blog

-Here are the seven best ways to monetize WordPress.
+Here are the seven best ways to monetize WordPress websites.
 Take a skim through them, and think about which would be best for your site or blog.

 1. Display Ads on Your WordPress Site